-Chamois wet in cold water and wrung dry will polish mahogany furniture that has become cloudy.
+Chamois wet in cold water and wrung dry will polish mahogany furniture that has become cloudy. . . .

-When cake or bread is too brown or is burned, grate gently with a fine grater (nutmeg grater preferred) until the cake or bread is

-Always strain hot fat used for deep frying through a piece of ed crepe or linen.
-Whichever cheese cloth each time it is used and set in a cool place.
-Treated houette that is universally flatter- in this way fat may be used @ Bell Syndicate.-WNU Service.
+When cake or bread is too brown or is burned, grate gently with a fine grater (nutmeg grater pre-You'll appreciate the two ferred) until the cake or bread is roomy pockets, and the back a golden brown. yoke will enable you to "bear your burdens" lightly.
+Try mak-Always strain hot fat used for ing it in tub silk, shantung, printdeep frying through a piece of ed crepe or linen.
+Whichever cheese cloth each time it is used fabric you choose gives a sil- and set in a cool place.
+Treated houette that is universally flatter- in this way fat may be used ing and a touch of sophistication. many times.
+1857-B is available in sizes: 14, @ Bell Syndicate.-WNU Service.